-Wetter et al (2006) evaluated a routine protocol for combined MR and spectroscopic imaging of the prostate for staging accuracy.
-A total of 50 patients with biopsy-proven prostate carcinoma were examined with a sequence protocol, which consisted of T2-weighted fast spin-echo sequences and a pelvic T1-weighted spin-echo sequence.
+Wetter, et al. (2006) examined fifty patients with biopsy-proven prostate carcinoma.
 For spectroscopy, a 3D chemical shift imaging (CSI) spin-echo sequence was used.
-Image interpretation was performed by 2 radiologists.
+Image interpretation was performed by two radiologists.
 The total number of tumor voxels and tumor voxels per slice were counted to estimate the tumor volume in every patient.
-The potential of MRS to differentiate between T2 and T3 tumors, based on the estimated tumor volumes, was compared with the staging performance of MRI.
-The MR measurement time was 19.01 mins, and the total procedure time averaged 35 mins.
+The potential of MR spectroscopy to differentiate between T2 and T3 tumors, based on the estimated tumor volumes, was compared with the staging performance of MRI.
+The MR measurement time was 19.01 minutes, and the total procedure time averaged 35 minutes.
 Seventy-six percent of the spectroscopic examinations were successful.
 Statistically significant differences in the number of tumor voxels per slice and tumor volumes were found between T2 and T3 tumors.
-The descriptive parameters of MRI and MRS did not differ significantly; sensitivity and specificity were 75% and 87%, respectively, for MRI; and 88% and 70%, respectively, for MRS. The combination of both methods resulted in only a slight improvement in staging performance and was not statistically significant.
+The descriptive parameters of MRI and MR spectroscopy did not differ significantly; sensitivity and specificity were 75% and 87%, respectively, for MRI and 88% and 70%, respectively, for MR spectroscopy.
+The combination of both methods resulted in only a slight improvement in staging performance and was not statistically significant.
 The authors concluded that combined MRI and MRS of the prostate has no diagnostic advantage in staging performance over MRI alone.
-The mean tumor volumes, estimated by MRS, differ statistically significantly between T2 and T3 tumors.

 Rajesh et al (2007) noted that 3D MRS is emerging as a new and sensitive tool in the metabolic evaluation of prostate cancer.
 Zapotoczna et al (2007) stated that the increasing sensitivity and specificity of MRS to the prostate is causing new interest in its potential role in the definition of target subvolumes at higher risk of failure following radical radiotherapy.
 Prostate MRS might also play a role as a non-invasive predictive factor for tumor response and treatment outcome.
 However, guidelnes on the pre-treatment staging of prostate cancer by the American College of Radiology (ACR)'s expert panel on urologic imaging and radiation oncology (Israel et al, 2007) stated that one group of investigators have demonstrated that prostate cancers have a characteristic loss of the citrate peak and gain in the choline/creatine peak on MRS imaging.
 Moreover, the ratio of choline to citrate is related to the Gleason score, suggesting that MRS imaging may provide information about tumor aggressiveness.
 Improvements in diagnostic accuracy and staging have been reported.
 However, MRS imaging is technically demanding and time consuming.
 It has not been proven in multi-institutional trials, although a clinical trial under the auspices of the American College of Radiology Imaging Network (ACRIN) is currently underway.
 Thus, MRS imaging can not yet be considered a routine diagnostic tool.